lilou9221/McGill_Team2_Capstone/README.md

 - Cache files are stored in `data/processed/cache/`
 - Cache directories are automatically created as needed
 - Cache files are excluded from Git (see `.gitignore`)
+- **Automatic cleanup**: When new coordinates are provided, old coordinate-specific caches are automatically cleaned up
+  - Preserved caches: Full state cache and protected coordinates (-13, -56, 100km)
+  - Only coordinate-specific caches (clipped_rasters) are cleaned up
-- To clear cache: Delete the `data/processed/cache/` directory or specific cache subdirectories
+- To manually clear cache: Delete the `data/processed/cache/` directory or specific cache subdirectories
 - Cache size: Typically 10-100 MB depending on area size and number of datasets

 ### Benefits